National Hot Cross Bun Day:

-How we can Celebrate or Observe National Hot Cross Bun Day:
+How we can Celebrate National Hot Cross Bun Day:

 Try some hot cross buns at home and enjoy the day.
 You have loads of cooking websites where you can find all these stuffs.
 Use this hashtag #hotCrossBunDay to post on the social media.
 Besides, there are so many superstitious stories that existed in the past regarding the hot cross bun in which I have researched and stated few in the interesting facts section.
 You just explore more and post any unknown facts in the comment section or using the hashtag.
 Enjoy the day with hot cross bun.

 Traditionally, hot cross bun is a popular food on Good Friday in United States, United Kingdom, Australia, Canada, New Zealand and South Africa.it is popular during the Christmas and New Year seasons.